 System System Info Lists system information such as the computer name, the BIOS version number and date, system tags, and other system-specific information.
+NOTE: The system name listed in the BIOS may not appear exactly as the name that appears on the computer or in the computer's documentation.
 CPU Info Identifies whether the computer's processor supports Hyper-Threading and lists the processor bus speed, processor ID, clock speed, and L2 cache.
 Memory Info Indicates amount of installed memory, memory speed, channel mode (dual or single), and type of memory installed.
 Date/Time Displays current date and time settings.
-Boot Sequence The computer attempts to boot from the sequence of devices specified in this list.
+Boot Sequence The computer attempts to boot from the sequence of devices specified i this list.
 NOTE: If you insert a boot device and restart the computer, this option appears in the system setup menu.
 To boot from a USB memory device, select the USB device and move it so it becomes the first device in the list.
 Drives Diskette Drive Identifies and defines the floppy drive attached to the FLOPPY connector on the system board as Off , USB , Internal , or Read Only .
-Drives 0 through 3 Identifies the drives attached to the SATA connectors on the system board, and lists the capacity for hard drives.
+Drives 0 through 3 Identifies the drives attached to the SATA connectors on the system board and lists the capacity for hard drives.
 SATA Operation Identifies and defines the SATA controller settings for RAID.
-You can set the SATA controller to RAID Autodetect/AHCI, RAID Autodetect/ATA, or RAID On.
+You can set the SATA controller to RAID Autodetect/AHCI, RAID Autodetect/ATA , or RAID On .
 Onboard Devices Integrated NIC Controller You can set the NIC to On (default), Off , or On w/ PXE .
 When the On w/ PXE setting is active (available only for the future boot process), the computer prompts you to press <ctrl><alt>.
 Pressing this key combination causes a menu to display that allows you to select a method for booting from a network server.
 If a boot routine is not available from the network server, the computer attempts to boot from the next device in the boot sequence list.</alt></ctrl> Integrated Audio Controller Enables or disables the onboard audio controller.
 USB Controller Set to On (default) so that USB devices will be detected and supported in the operating system.